segmentio/segment-docs/src/connections/functions/copilot.md

 title: Functions Copilot
 ---

-Powered by OpenAI, Functions Copilot helps you generate JavaScript code for Functions using natural language prompts.
+Functions Copilot helps you generate JavaScript code for Functions using natural language prompts.

-Functions Copilot improves efficiency and productivity by streamlining the process of creating and managing custom functions, freeing up time and engineering resources.
+## Functions Copilot Benefits

-## Using Functions Copilot
+Powered by OpenAI, Functions Copilot improves efficiency and productivity by streamlining the process of creating and managing custom functions, freeing up time and engineering resources.

-Functions Copilot helps you:
+Functions Copilot can help you:

 - Generate JavaScript code for custom integrations and data transformations.
 - Analyze existing code and provide optimization suggestions.